eXascaleInfolab/TSM-Bench/README.md

 ___

-___

 ## Build Datasets

-Building a dataset consists of downloading it and decompressing it, making it ready to be loaded into the TSDBs
+Building a dataset consists of downloading and decompressing it, making it ready to be loaded into the TSDBs

 - Build Dataset 1 (~ 11 mins)